 Brahe had additional reason to question the motion of the Earth, for his excellent stellar positional observations continued to fail to detect any parallax.
 This lack of annual parallax implied that the celestial sphere was "immeasurably large".
 Brahe had also attempted to measure the size of stars, not understanding that the apparent size of a star simply reflects the blurring caused by the passage of starlight through the atmosphere.
 Brahe's estimate for the size of stars would place them larger than the current day estimate of the size of the Earth's orbit.
 Such "titanic" stars are absurd according to Brahe's understanding of stars at the time.

-Beyond Tycho Brahe's accomplishments in the observational arena, he is also remembered for introducing two compromise solutions to the solar system model now referred to as the geoheliocentric models.
-Brahe was strongly influenced by the idea of Mercury and Venus revolving around the Sun to explain the fact that their apparent motion across the sky never takes them more than a few tens of degrees from the Sun (called their greatest elongation).
+Beyond Tycho Brahe's accomplishments in the observational arena, he is also remembered for introducing a compromise solution to the solar system model now referred to as the geoheliocentric models.
+Brahe was strongly influenced by the Egyptian idea of Mercury and Venus revolving around the Sun to explain the fact that their apparent motion across the sky never takes them more than a few tens of degrees from the Sun (called their greatest elongation).
 The behavior of inner worlds differs from the orbital behavior of the outer planets, which can be found at any place on the elliptic during their orbital cycle.

 Kepler (1600's) a student of Tycho who used Brahe's database to formulate the Laws of Planetary Motion which corrects the problems of epicycles in the heliocentric theory by using ellipses instead of circles for orbits of the planets.